Arcwelder

 Arcwelder is an American punk rock band from Minneapolis, Minnesota, formed in 1987.
 The band, a perennial local favorite, consists of brothers Rob and Bill Graber and Scott Macdonald, all of whom share in songwriting and singing.

+The band released six albums between 1990 and 1999, including Pull and Jacket Made in Canada.
+Pitchfork writer Ryan Schreiber called them one of the best Minnesota bands of the 1990s.